eleu/c2cgeoportal/doc/administrator/mapfile.rst

     END

-Then add a ``mapserver_substitution`` functionality in the administration interface with for instance the following value for tthee given role:
+Then add a ``mapserver_substitution`` functionality in the administration interface with for instance the following value for the given role:
 ``columns=t.private``.

 `MapServer documentation <http://mapserver.org/cgi/runsub.html>`_